IgorBrandao42/Quantum-Gaussian-Information-Toolbox/README.md

-# Quantum Gaussian Information Numerical Toolbox
+# Gaussian Quantum Information Numerical Toolbox (Python)

 This is a Python Toolbox for numerical simulation of quantum gaussian states and their dynamics dictated by a set of linear Langevin and Lyapunov equations